 As in years past, AGI will provide testimony to several subcommittees on programs of importance to the geoscience community.

-You can also keep up-to-date with the Library of Congress Table on Current Status of FY 2014 Appropriations Bills and FY 2013 Appropriations Bills and the AAAS Analysis of R&D in the FY 2014 Budget.
-As in years past, the AAAS R&D Budget and Policy Project website has information on trends in federal research and development funding, including information on the president's request, congressional budget resolution, 302(b) allocations, and each science-related appropriations bill.
+You can stay up-to-date on the budget process and appropriations by fiscal year with the Library of Congress Appropriations and Budget page.
+The AAAS R&D Budget and Policy Program provides information on trends in federal research and development funding, including information on the president's budget request and appropriations bills.